Tools For Change: Recovery from Porn Addiction

 2) Understand rebooting and what it entails.

-- The best way to understand rebooting is to read the stories of other who have recovered from porn addiction and porn-induced ED.
-You will find numerous rebooting accounts here, and many links to accounts of porn-induced ED and recovery on the ED-FAQ page.
+- Start with the Rebooting Basics article.
+The best way to understand rebooting is to read the stories of others who have recovered from porn addiction and porn-induced ED.
+You will find numerous rebooting accounts here, and here, including the majority of ED stories.
+Shorter porn-induced ED recovery stories are here.

-- Rebooting is our term for taking a time out to recover from porn addiction and associated symptoms, including erectile dysfunction.
-If you are hooked on porn, your brain has undergone the same fundamental physiological and structural changes that all drug and behavioral addictions share: desensitization, sensitization, and hypofrontality.
+- Rebooting is our term for taking a time out to recover from porn addiction and associated symptoms, including erectile dysfunction and porn-induced sexual fetishes.
+If you are addicted to porn, your brain has undergone the same fundamental physiological and structural changes that all drug and behavioral addictions share: desensitization, sensitization, and hypofrontality.
+Porn addiction may affect the innate sexual centers and circuits of the brain, as evidenced by porn-induced ED, DE, loss of libido, and a flatline during withdrawal.

 - With your brain in balance you will find it much easier to avoid the lure of mind-altering habits and substances.
 Please note that for those with porn-induced ED, Internet porn is the addiction and the cause of ED, not masturbation or orgasm.
 However, temporarily eliminating masturbation and orgasm may be the way to go as it initiates a withdrawal, un-wires porn from masturbation, reduces cravings, and most important - works.

-- Rebooting returns your brain to its prior sensitivity and allows you to feel arousal and satisfaction more normally.
-See - Desensitization: A Numbed Pleasure Response
+- Rebooting seems to involve the reversal of two relatively distinct brain changes: desensitization and sexual conditioning (sensitization).
+As you reboot your brain will return to its prior sensitivity which allows you to feel arousal and satisfaction more normally.

 - Addiction leads to the strengthening of sensitized "go for it" neural pathways, and weakening of rational "let's think about this" neural pathways.
 There's a tug of war between the craving pathways (sensitization) and your executive control, which resides in your frontal cortex.
 Weakened frontal cortex pathways (hypofrontality) lose the tug of war to cravings, resulting in your being unable to control use.
 It takes time for your brain to return to normal.
 See - Unwiring and Rewiring.